NATA Frequent Questions

-- What are air toxics and what health effects are caused by exposure to them?
+- What are air toxics and what health effects can they cause?

 - How should I NOT use NATA results?

-- Are there any risks from air toxics that are not covered by NATA?
+- Are there any risks from air toxics that aren't covered by NATA?

 - Who is responsible for controlling air toxics?

 - What should I do if I am concerned about air toxics in my area?

 - How does NATA differ from other screening tools used by EPA?
 How do I know which tool to use?

 - Which air toxics are included in NATA?

 - What are the steps in the National Air Toxics Assessment?

 - What are CMAQ and AERMOD, and how did EPA use them in NATA?